 It’s like baseball but replacing the baseball & bats with a big red ball that you kick.
 Remember this sport from your childhood?
 KICKBALL!
-Backyard Sports Club offers Co-ed Kickball Leagues geared towards adults 21+.
+Backyard Sports Club offers Co-ed Kickball Leagues geared towards adults 21+ in Virginia Beach, Norfolk and Chesapeake VA.
 If you haven’t played since you were in elementary school, that’s fine.
 We’re here to have fun and meet new people.
 We play on grass, and the field is setup just like a baseball game.
-We have paid Umps, FREE Pizza and a Pitcher at our Sponsor Bar for each team EVERY week, and plenty of people out here looking to meet new friends, just like you!
+We have paid Umps, FREE Pizza, and a Pitcher at our Sponsor Bar for each team EVERY week, and plenty of people out here looking to meet new friends, just like you!
 What about this doesn’t scream FUN!?!?
 Don’t miss out, come join the Kickball fun with Backyard Sports Club!

 Kickball Rule Book

 THE PLAYING FIELD